philippbara/Protoman/README.md

 A [Postman](https://www.postman.com/)-like API client for [protobuf](https://developers.google.com/protocol-buffers)-based messages.

+## Usage for CARAMEL project

+1. **Follow the instructions below to install Protoman**
+2. **Import the .json collections included in the caramel folder**
+3. **Import and build the .proto files included in the caramel folder**
+4. **The collections use the environment variables NOW and VALIDITY.
+Add these to your environment with any value.
+The value will be replaced with the actual time once you run the collection.**

 ## Usage

 1. **Register your .proto files to enable protobuf-related features.
 Right click on the collection, select 'Manage .proto files' to register the file paths.</span>**